-An ADU is a secondary, self-contained single-family dwelling that may be allowed only in conjunction with a detached singlefamily dwelling.
-An accessory dwelling unit is subordinate in size, location, and appearance to the primary detached singledwelling.
-An accessory dwelling may be located within, attached to or detached from the primary single dwelling.
+An ADU is a secondary, selfcontained single- dwelling unit that may be allowed only in conjunction with a singledwelling.
+An accessory dwelling unit is subordinate in size, location, and appearance to the primary single-dwelling.
+An accessory dwelling unit may be located within, attached to or detached from the primary single dwelling.